aykamko/parsec-google-cloud-gaming/README.md

        ![f](https://dl.dropboxusercontent.com/s/l75j4wqeqcjy608/Screenshot%202020-03-25%2020.43.49.png?dl=0)
    1. In the right-side drawer:
       - Fill out your info and click "Next"
-      - Request a new quota of `1` (up from zero) and provide a request description — be creative
+      - Request a new quota of `1` (up from zero) and provide a request description — be creative 🤷‍♂️
-      - Click "Done" on the small box and then click "Submit Request"
+      - Click "Done" on the **small box first**, and then click "Submit Request"
    1. Google now has to approve your quota increase.
 They'll send you an email when they confirm.
 This may take a while, but in practice it takes less than an hour.
 Move on to the next step while you wait.

 1. [Download and install Parsec](https://parsecgaming.com/).
 Open Parsec and make an account.
 You'll eventually need to sign in on the cloud machine as well, so **remember your username+password**!
 1. [Download and install VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
-You may need this later to connect and use the remote desktop on your cloud machine.
+You will this later to set up GPU and display settings using remote desktop on your cloud machine.
-1. Download the default Service Account key
+1. Download the default Service Account key.
+This will give Terraform permission to create your machine later in step 9.
     1. [Go back to the Google Cloud console](https://console.cloud.google.com/)
     1. Search `credentials` at the top and click "APIs & Services"
         ![g](https://dl.dropboxusercontent.com/s/0ussa3kfm19aa42/Screenshot%202020-03-25%2020.48.26.png?dl=0)